jasonniebauer/US-States-Abbreviated-Select-List-Values/README.md

-# US-States-Abbreviated-Select-List-Values
+# United States Abbreviated Select List
-A drop-down list of states in the United States.
+A drop-down list of states in the United States with state abbreviations as the option values.